Let’s face it. Delivering bad news to the team can be one of the most difficult moments for a project manager.

 This is one of the situations where the communication skills of a project manager are tested.

-Customer called up to say that his investors had pulled out and he had no other way than to close down the project.
+The customer called up to say that his investors had pulled out, and he had no other option than to close down the project.

 I had to be the one to deliver bad news to the team.

 I didn’t know much better, so I decided to give a hint to the team without ‘announcing’ the news.

 First with the key members, and to percolate it down.

 After a couple of days, I decided to call up the team for an open meeting and tell them that the direction of the product had changed, and we were looking to turn the back-end code into re-usable software components.

 This was true indeed.
 The customer had decided to convert code into reusable components that he could sell to another player in the industry that he wanted to team up with in the future.

 We told the team that the customer wanted to wind down the project, owning to the investors’ decision.
 We also told that the hard work we’d put in will not go to waste; the reusable components will be used in another similar solution soon.

 The team, to their credit, was most understanding, and none took it badly.